Kate Bush (EP)

-The cover depicts Bush in the warrior costume she sports during the music video for one of the tracks, "Babooshka."
+The cover depicts Bush in the warrior costume she sports in the music video for "Babooshka."

 Bush commented on the release: "Quite honestly, I don't think I would have chosen those five.
 It has very much to do with the record company and what they see a market for.
-I did want Sat In Your Lap to be on there.
-It's also quite nice to get the French song on there 'cause I quite like that".
+I did want 'Sat In Your Lap' to be on there.
+It's also quite nice to get the French song on there 'cause I quite like that."